matthewtruty/Create-Column-Layouts-With-Sitefinity/README.md

   3. Click Create a template.
   4. In the This template is applied to... dropdown box, select the widget for which you want to create a template
   5. For example if you want to create new template for the single post item view of the blogs, select Blogs posts single.
-  6. In the text area, write your code for the template.
+  6. In the text area, paste in the template.
   7. To insert a property field of the widget, in the template, click the desired field in the right menu.
   8. A window displaying the syntax of the field appears.
 NOTE: All custom fields you have created for the content type you have chosen in This template is applied to..., appear under Other data node.
   9. To add the sample code, in the text area, click Insert.